The Maker Music Festival celebrates the makers of innovative, experimental and just plain unusual musical instruments.

-On May 14th and 15th, the festival will introduce the 2023 exhibits, expanding the virtual campus to more than 450 projects in 35 buildings.
+On May 20th and 21st, the festival will introduce the 2023 exhibits, expanding the virtual campus to more than 450 projects in 35 buildings.
 These DIY music and instrument makers will join our existing group of projects.
-Along with the collection of projects, there will be exhibits, lectures, demonstrations, interactive activities and performances that showcase the creativity and ingenuity of the maker music community.
 For a visitor to the site, the experience is akin to a real world ‘open studios’ tour.
 They can navigate from building to building and ‘visit’ the inhabitants therein.
 Each maker has provided video, images and text that describes themselves and their work.
 There are also links to social media, additional videos and maker websites.
 Visitors can also ‘tip’ a maker via the maker’s chosen payment method.

 The campus of buildings metaphor has allowed collectives and other groups to ‘own’ their own buildings.
-Groups such as Center for New Music (San Francisco), DorkBot (San Francisco Bay Area), MakeMe (France) and UMass Lowell (Lowell, MA) will occupy entire buildings.
+Groups such as Center for New Music (San Francisco), DorkBot (San Francisco Bay Area), MakeMe (France), UMass Lowell (Lowell, MA) among others will occupy entire buildings.
 Buildings occupied by a collective display a custom flag denoting the building of the collective.

-After the opening event, the website will continue to collect projects from makers around the world.
+After opening weekend, the website will continue to collect projects from makers around the world.
 It will serve as a hub for this community.
 As the site grows, there will be continuing live events and other activities.

-Our heartfelt thanks goes out to our maker community and to our "Friends of Maker Music Festival" who have supported and encouraged us to make this a reality.
+Our heartfelt thanks goes out to the global maker community and to our "Friends of Maker Music Festival" who have supported and encouraged us to make this a reality.
 And we did it, together!
 It was a dream that was shared with the Maker community on February 7th, 2021 and 100 days later, as a community, we made this happen.
 We will properly thank you (and name you) in the future, but for now, it's time to celebrate the Music Makers!
-Enjoy #MMF21!
+Enjoy #MMF23!